The School of Graduate Studies publishes an annual schedule of fees in June. Please consult this page for the up-to-date schedule.

 PhD students studying at the University of Toronto who are Canadian citizens or landed immigrants are eligible to apply for both the Joseph-Armand Bombardier Canada Graduate Scholarship and the SSHRC Doctoral Fellowship through a single SSHRC application.
 The Joseph-Armand Bombardier Canada Graduate Scholarship provides $35,000 per year for 36 months, and the SSHRC Doctoral Fellowship provides $20,000 per year for up to 48 months.
 Some students may also be eligible for the Aileen D. Ross supplement and should be aware of this option when applying.
 The Sociology Department requires that all non-visa students who are already enrolled in a graduate program at the University of Toronto apply for a SSHRC Fellowship (provided they are eligible to do so), as per the conditions of their funding package.

 Incoming students who are enrolled in a Canadian university in the fall prior to the beginning of their doctoral program will normally apply through their current university (even if this is not the University of Toronto) and should check with their institutions for internal deadlines.
 Students not enrolled in a program, apply directly to SSHRC.
 Students enrolled at the University of Toronto need to submit their applications and all supporting documents online through the SSHRC online portal by October 14, 2017.
-More information on the doctoral programs is available here.
+More information is available here.

 PhD students who are Canadian citizens or landed immigrants and whose research falls within CIHR’s mandate may consider applying to the Frederick Banting and Charles Best Canada Graduate Scholarship – Doctoral Award.
 This award provides $30,000 as a trainee stipend and $5,000 as a research allowance per year for up to four years.
 Students may not submit to both SSHRC and CIHR doctoral programs in the same year.
 Students applying to this program should complete the ResearchNet application and provide the graduate office with a hard copy of the final application.
 Applications are due at the beginning of October.